Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Dynamical Mean Field Theory

 \section{Dynamical Mean Field Theory}

-Following the discovery of high temperature superconductors, it was argued that the Hubbard model (\ref{eq:Hubbard}) captures their low energy properties. \cite{f_zhang_88} This deceptively simple model describes itinerant electrons on a lattice that can hop between nearest-neighbor sites with a hopping integral $t$, and are subject to a Coulomb interaction $U$ when a site is doubly occupied.
+Following the discovery of high temperature superconductors, it was argued that the Hubbard model (\ref{eq:Hubbard}) captures their low energy properties. \cite{f_zhang_88} This deceptively simple model describes itinerant electrons that can hop between nearest-neighbor sites $\langle i,j \rangle $ on a lattice with a hopping integral $t_{ij}$, and are subject to a Coulomb interaction $U$ when a site is doubly occupied.
 The model is schematically depicted in Fig. \ref{fig:HubbardLattice} and defined as: